Arthur Sullivan: Harmony and counterpoint

 Sullivan was trained in the classical style, and contemporary music did not greatly attract him.
-Harmonically his early works used the conventional formulae of early-nineteenth-century composers including Mendelssohn, Auber, Donizetti, Balfe and Schubert.
-Hughes comments that harmonic contrast in the Savoy works is enhanced by Sullivan's characteristic modulation between keys, as in "Expressive Glances" (Princess Ida), where he negotiates smoothly E major, C sharp minor and C major, or "Then One of Us will Be a Queen" (The Gondoliers), where he writes in F major, D flat major and D minor.
+Harmonically his early works used the conventional formulae of early 19th-century composers including Mendelssohn, Auber, Donizetti, Balfe and Schubert.
+Hughes comments that harmonic contrast in the Savoy works is enhanced by Sullivan's characteristic modulation between keys, as in "Expressive Glances" (Princess Ida), where he negotiates smoothly E major, C-sharp minor and C major, or "Then One of Us will Be a Queen" (The Gondoliers), where he writes in F major, D-flat major and D minor.

 When reproached for using consecutive fifths in Cox and Box, Sullivan replied "if 5ths turn up it doesn't matter, so long as there is no offence to the ear."
 Both Hughes and Jacobs in Grove's Dictionary of Music and Musicians comment adversely on Sullivan's overuse of tonic pedals, usually in the bass, which Hughes attributes to "lack of enterprise or even downright laziness".
 Another Sullivan trademark criticised by Hughes is the repeated use of the chord of the augmented fourth at moments of pathos.
 In his serious works, Sullivan attempted to avoid harmonic devices associated with the Savoy operas, with the result, according to Hughes, that The Golden Legend is a "hotch-potch of harmonic styles".